cl3t0/mentatus/README.md

-# Cletron
+# Mentatus

 It's a human-like bot.
 It can think, search, learn, answer, remember, and forget.

 Disclaimers:
-1. The bot is completely trained on Brazilian Portuguese language.
-The entire method is described here.
+1. The bot will be completely trained on Brazilian Portuguese language.
+The entire method will be described here.
 Feel free to retrain it for your own language.
 2. It's a WIP project.
-Currently the bot doesn't even exist.
+For now there's only specifications.
+Currently, the bot doesn't even exist.
 3. Some features will not be implemented on 1.0.
 If that's the case, there will be a warning.

 ## How it works?